 A traditional hangi involves wrapping baskets of food in damp cloth and burying them with fire-heated rocks in a pit.
 The earth traps the heat and steam, slow-cooking the food to perfection.

 In the true spirit of manaakitanga, making a hangi takes time and is a labour-of-love for the hosts.
-That leaves time for the guests to enjoy Lake Rotorua on a magnificent carved canoe as they experience the culture of a captivating people.
+That leaves time for the guests to enjoy Lake Rotorua on a magnificently carved canoe as they experience the culture of a captivating people.
 And, when the baskets of food are revealed at day's end and the rich aromas of seasoned meat and vegetables rise from the steam, you'll know it was worth the effort.